12 Chemistry Research and Passion Project Ideas For High School Students

 Finding Your Chemistry Passion Project Focus

-There are many different directions you can take with your chemistry passion project, so first it’s important to sit down and think through what specific topics within chemistry you’re interested in.
+There are many different directions you can take with your chemistry passion project, so first, it’s important to sit down and think through what specific topics within chemistry you’re interested in.
 Maybe you’re more interested in the medical side of chemistry, or perhaps you’re intrigued by the environmental science applications of chemistry.
 If you find yourself in that position, great!
-You can choose to dive deeper into any of those interests.
+You can choose to dive deeper into either of those interests.

 12 Chemistry Passion Project Ideas